Formulas in Google Sheets were meant to make things easier for us.

 These errors can often be quite frustrating, especially if you don’t understand what they mean.

-In this article, we will talk about some common formula parse errors in Google Sheets, what they mean, and how to trace the cause and correct the problem.
+In this article, we will talk about each common formula parse error in Google Sheets, what they mean, and how to trace the cause and correct the problem.

 What is a Formula Parse Error?

 A formula parse error occurs when Google Sheets is unable to understand your formula.
 There may be a number of reasons for this, for instance:

 - There might be a typo in the formula.